tamarakaufler/go-build-servers/url-shorty-proxy/README.md

 The databases run in a container and are bootstrapped for use with the url-shorty-proxy (see https://github.com/tamarakaufler/go-build-servers/tree/master/bootstrapping).

+To swap one datastore for another, make a change in the handler.go.
+To make a swap, replace 'psql' with 'mongo' and 'PSQL' with 'MGO', and visa versa.

 ## Usage
 a) Run a datastore where the short URL/full URL mappings are stored
 b) Run the proxy, either directly or in a container